gayverjr/pyemap/docs/install.rst

     $ conda install pyemap

-.. rubric:: Pip
+.. rubric:: Pip (all platforms)

 Pip installation will only install python dependencies, which is sufficient to run PyeMap analysis, but will be missing some features such as surface exposure and visualization::

     $ pip install --extra-index-url https://testpypi.python.org/pypi pyemap

-For full functionality, you can download and install  MSMS_, DSSP_, and Graphviz_ separately.
+For full functionality, you can download and install  PyGraphviz_, MSMS_, DSSP_, and Graphviz_ separately.

-**For Windows Users**

-Both installation methods described above will work, but will not install MSMS_ and DSSP_, as Conda recipes for them are not currently available for Windows.
-Both programs have Windows versions which can be downloaded free of charge from their respective owners.

 .. rubric:: Graphviz

 PyeMap uses the Graphviz_ software to visualize the graphs.
 For graphs with <200 vertices, we use the `neato` program, which works by minimizing a global energy function.
 Within the neato program we have found that an experimental mode called `ipsep`
 (which you can read more about here_) provides the nicest looking graphs.
-The versions of graphviz available on conda unfortunately do not come with ipsep enabled.
+The versions of Graphviz available on conda unfortunately do not come with ipsep enabled.
 To get around this, we suggest building graphviz from source, and adding a compiler argument which enables ipsep.
 Here's how to do it: